 She added that she believed Martin was the aggressor in the fight and screams heard in the background of an emergency call were the voice of Mr Zimmerman.

-President Barack Obama has already acknowledged the case has elicited "strong passions", but emphasised: "We are a nation of laws, and a jury has spoken."'Having a movement'
+President Barack Obama has already acknowledged the case has elicited "strong passions", but emphasised: "We are a nation of laws, and a jury has spoken."